Types of Wells & Artificial Lift

 Vertical Wells

-Depending on depth, artificially lifting a vertical well with a Beam Pump is the most common and typically the most efficient form of lift – provided the well was drilled straight, and it does not produce sand or paraffin.
+Depending on depth, artificially lifting a vertical well with a Rod Lift is the most common and typically the most efficient form of lift – provided the well was drilled straight, and it does not produce sand or paraffin.
 Regardless of what challenges a vertical well might present, workovers are expensive and negatively impact your bottom line.
 With a Jet Pump system there is no mechanical connection from the surface to the downhole pump, so well deviations do not cause issues.
-Rod Lift or PCP both have a string of metal rods (reciprocating or rotating) inside metal tubing, which can cause the rods to part and/or cut holes in the tubing, almost always requiring a workover to correct.
+Rod Lifts and PC pumps both have a string of metal rods (reciprocating or rotating) inside metal tubing, which can cause the rods to part and/or cut holes in the tubing, almost always requiring a workover to correct.

 Horizontal Wells